 Cromwell began filming in May 1969, soon after Michael Jayston's rise to stardom as Lincoln Dowling in the third series of The Power Game.
 Jayston appears in the opening sequence as Henry Ireton, portrayed in the movie as an ambitious zealot, keen to over-throw the King and establish a republic.
 Ireton and John Pym (Geoffrey Keen) intercept Cromwell as he is preparing to leave for America, persuading him to stay and join the newly reconstituted Parliament and oppose the ambitions of the King.
 In contrast to Ireton, Cromwell is the typical slow-to-anger movie hero, keen to find a negotiated settlement with the King, but gradually disillusioned.

 Patrick Wymark plays Thomas Wentworth, Earl of Strafford (referred to as "Strafford" in the movie).
 Heavily made-up in a white-wig and beard, Wymark staggers around the court on sticks (Strafford suffered from gout), barking in a strong Yorkshire accent like some crippled pit bull.
 Strafford is recalled from Ireland to advise the impoverished King Charles on how to deal with the rebellious Scots.
 Strafford joins Queen Henrietta (Dorothy Tutin) in opposing the King's notion to "go hat in hand to the common people" to ask Parliament for money to fight the Scots.
 The King agrees that Strafford should take on Parliament although he is careful not to specify the details.
 When Parliament resists, it's Strafford who ends up going to the chopping block, with Charles forced to sign a warrant for his execution.
 The film gives the impression that Strafford has been sacrificed as a pawn in the King's battle of wills with Parliament, although the facts show that the real situation was much more complex.
-Pitched against the effete calculation of Alec Guinness' performance, Wymark's performance comes across as broad and slightly comic (an effect heightened by the Carry On Henry style shot of the falling axe which signifies Strafford's execution).
+Pitched against the effete calculation of Alec Guinness' performance, Wymark's performance comes across as broad and slightly comic (an effect heightened by the Carry On Henry depiction of his execution.
+Strafford is not seen after the King makes his decision - instead Hughes cuts to a quick shot of the falling axe).

 Patrick Wymark had, of course played Cromwell himself, not just in Witchfinder General but also on TV in The Cruel Necessity